 Luckily, today’s drinker doesn’t have to worry about rotgut liquor: The craft distilling industry provides tasty spirits that can be either enjoyed in cocktails or simply sipped neat.

-Jeffrey Miller is an Associate Professor of Hospitality Management at Colorado State University.
+Jeffrey Miller, Associate Professor and Program Coordinator, Hospitality Management, Colorado State University.
 This article is republished from The Conversation under a Creative Commons license.

 No comments on this item Please log in to comment by clicking here